Run a Team

 Tennessee Valley Authority

-Team grants that cover the FIRST registration fee for the City Shaper season are available now for teams within the TVA service area.
-Click on this link to learn how to apply.
+Team grants that cover the FIRST registration fee may be available for teams within the TVA service area.
+Watch the FLL Challenge News page for an announcement of availability.

 Other sources of team funding